 Lisbon’s funicular system was classified as a National Monument in 2002.
 Once upon a time they all ran on steam but since have been converted to electric!
-They are part of the Carris network and are included as part of the travel cards.
+They are part of the Carris network and are included as part of the travel cards which are used on the metro system.

 Elavador de Santa Justa